Telephus: Summary

 Telephus' mother was Auge, the daughter of Aleus, the king of Tegea, a city in Arcadia, in the Peloponnese of mainland Greece.
 His father was Heracles, who had seduced or raped Auge, a priestess of Athena.
 When Aleus found out, he tried to dispose of mother and child, but eventually both ended up in Asia Minor at the court of Teuthras, king of Mysia, where Telephus was adopted as the childless king's heir.

 There were three versions of how Telephus, the son of an Arcadian princess, came to be the heir of a Mysian king.
 In the oldest extant account, Auge goes to Mysia, is raised as a daughter by Teuthras, and Telephus is born there.
 In some accounts Telephus arrives in Mysia as an infant with his mother, where Teuthras marries Auge, and adopts Telephus.
-In others, while Auge (in various ways) is delivered to the Mysian court where she again becomes wife to the king, Telephus is instead left behind in Arcadia, having been abandoned on Mount Parthenion, either by Aleus, or by Auge when she gave birth while being taken to the sea by Nauplius to be drowned.
-However Telephus is suckled by a deer found and raised by King Corythus, or his herdsmen.
-Seeking knowledge of his mother, Telephus consulted the Delphic oracle which directed him to Mysia, where he was reunited with Auge and adopted by Teuthras.
+In others, while Auge (in various ways) is delivered to the Mysian court where she again becomes wife to the king, Telephus is instead left behind in Arcadia, having been abandoned on Mount Parthenion, either by Aleus or by Auge when she gave birth while being taken to the sea by Nauplius to be drowned.
+The infant Telephus is suckled by a deer until he is found and raised by either King Corythus or his herdsmen.
+Seeking knowledge of his mother, Telephus consults the Delphic oracle which directs him to Mysia, where he is reunited with Auge and adopted by Teuthras.